Get insider access

 4. Best Budget Canister Vacuum

 The best canister vacuum cleaner we've tested at a budget-friendly price is the Eureka Mighty Mite.
-Given its very low price point, it's no surprise it isn't as well-built, quiet, or packed with convenience features as a more premium canister model like the Miele Classic C1 or Miele Complete C3.
-That said, its 12-amp motor puts out a good amount of power for something this cheap, and it has no trouble clearing away solid debris on bare floors.
+Given its low price point, it's no surprise it isn't as well-built, quiet, or packed with convenience features as a more premium canister model like the Miele Classic C1.
+That said, its 12-amp motor puts out a good amount of power for something this cheap, allowing it to easily clear away solid debris on bare floors.
 You can retract the bristles on its straight suction floorhead to improve contact on low- and medium-pile carpets.
 Its compact, lightweight design also makes it a breeze to maneuver in tight spots or to pick up and carry around your home.

 Unfortunately, this vacuum feels pretty cheap in places, especially its wand, which is made of a pair of plastic tubes and can fall apart if you don't force them together tightly enough.
 You also can't expect class-leading filtration performance from this vacuum; some newer Mighty Mite models lack the requisite mounting clips to use aftermarket HEPA filters.
-If you want to completely avoid the expense of replacing filters and dirtbags, the Eureka Whirlwind Bagless Canister is a good option.
-Unfortunately, it has an even shorter overall range, so you must swap outlets when cleaning bigger rooms.
+The Eureka Whirlwind Bagless Canister is a good option if you want to avoid the expense of replacing filters and dirtbags completely; however, it has an even shorter overall range, so you must swap outlets when cleaning bigger rooms.

 See our review